 As someone with a biological science background, I have had an interest in the effects of sleep deprivation and stress on the human body for many years.
 I mention my exhaustion in My Story of How I Left Teaching.
 For me as a teacher, the first sign that something wasn’t right was the forgetfulness that followed the mental exhaustion.
 This was most certainly due to a combination of both stress and sleep deprivation.
-There are many other symptoms of sleep deprivation and stress, apart from mental exhaustion and forgetfulness, and these can be seen in the table:

 “I’ve been trying to leave teaching since 2014, I suffer with depression and I’m currently on a long term supply post which I cannot manage, need to leave because of my health…”

 “Love the day to day aspects of my job and teaching my subject, but I am currently off sick with work related stress, depression and anxiety.
 This has been brought about by SLTs relentless quest for outstanding at any cost.”

 “There have been many tears shed and many days crying when I sat on the edge of my bed contemplating taking a sick day, but as a sub teacher with no contract you would get tossed to the side…”

 “For the last 3 weeks since we went back to school I have had a headache every day.
 I feel exhausted, burned out and demoralised.
 I’m close to tears most days and have been for the last year definitely.”

 “I am nearly 58, work my butt off in a private special needs school and suffer with depression and anxiety plus general inertia.”

 If you are under too much stress or are deprived of sleep, your body releases more of the hormone, cortisol.
 Cortisol is an important hormone produced by the adrenal glands as part of the “fight or flight” mechanism.
 It keeps us motivated and responsive to our environment and helps the body manage stress.
 However, if you’re not fighting or fleeing then its levels can remain high and this can result in physical damage.